 3. Turn off heat and taste to adjust flavor.
-Add more ginger or more turmeric or even sweetener for an intense spice flavor.
+Add honey or sweetener of your choice.
+You may add more ginger or more turmeric or even sweetener for an intense spice flavor.

 4. Serve immediately.
 Leftovers can be stored covered in the refrigerator for 2-3 days.
 Reheat on the stovetop or microwave.

 *fresh ginger is the best but some varieties can be quite pungent especially the one found in Karachi, I suggest starting with 1 tbsp and adding more.
 Personally I liked 2 tbsp.
 Finely grate the ginger or use tea strainer to strain the milk before serving.